tharma3/pumpkin_project/README.md

-This is a repository for my first ever mapbox map, a map of breweries I like in Minnesota.
+This is a repository for a map for the Great Brooklyn Pumpkin Hunt.